adeleyeMV/DS-projects/README.md

     * Dice: Same dimensions but computing a sub-cube by restricting some of the values of the dimensions Eg month in ['Feb', 'Mar'] and movie in ['Avatar', 'Batman']

+* Query Optimization
+    * Business users typically want to slice, dice, rollup and drill-down
+    * Each sub-combination goes through all the facts table
+    * Using CUBE operation "GROUP by CUBE" and saving the output is usually enough to answer forthcoming aggregations from business users without having to process the whole facts table again